thomaswalden/thomaswalden.github.io/aboutme.md

 I completed my Ph.D. in Exercise Science at Murdoch University, Perth, Western Australia.
 My primary Ph.D. research investigated the biomechanical and physiological implications of lower limb blood flow restriction during treadmill walking.
 Relocating to Toronto in November 2022, I secured a postdoctoral research fellowship within the Craven Lab at Lyndhurst Rehabilitation Centre.
 Currently, my research focuses on implementing exoskeletons as a rehabilitation tool for individuals with an SCI/D, understanding independence post-rehabilitation discharge for individuals living with an SCI/D, and developing wearable technology to track movement patterns in older adults living with osteoporosis as a falls prevention strategy.
 My primary career goal is to develop novel training interventions to help remove participation barriers, allowing all individuals access to exercise’s health and fitness benefits.

+## Education
+ - **Postdoctoral Research Fellow** - January 2023 to Present - Craven Laboratory, Lyndhurst Rehabilitation Centre - KITE Research Institute - University Health Network.
+ - **Doctor of Philosophy (PhD)** - [*Physiological and Biomechanical Responses to Blood Flow Restricted Walking in Young Adults*](https://researchportal.murdoch.edu.au/esploro/outputs/991005570567807891) (Feb 2019 - Dec 2022)
+ - Sport and Exercise Science - First Class Honours (2018)
+ - Bachelor of Science - Human Movement and Sport and Health Science (2015 - 2017)

 ## Research Employment
-**Data Management Specialist** - June 2022 to Present - Environmental and Life Sciences – Murdoch University.
+**Data Management Specialist** - June 2022 to December 2022- Environmental and Life Sciences – Murdoch University.
  - Within this position, my primary role is to develop R scripts that can handle large data sets, run analyses, and produce reports.
 I am also responsible for teaching R script development to the PhD students within this research team.

 **Research Assistant** - 2019 to 2022 - Centre for Health Aging - Murdoch University.
  - Within this position, my prominent roles included developing research projects, submitting human ethics applications, applying for grant funding, and constructing manuscripts for publication.
 Day to day, I was involved in running training sessions, corresponding with participants, and recording and managing data.

-## Education
- - **Postdoctoral Research Fellow** - January 2023 to Present - Craven Laboratory, Lyndhurst Rehabilitation Centre - KITE Research Institute - University Health Network.
- - **Doctor of Philosophy (PhD)** - [*Physiological and Biomechanical Responses to Blood Flow Restricted Walking in Young Adults*](https://researchportal.murdoch.edu.au/esploro/outputs/991005570567807891) (Feb 2019 - Dec 2022)
- - Sport and Exercise Science - First Class Honours (2018)
- - Bachelor of Science - Human Movement and Sport and Health Science (2015 - 2017)

 ## Awards and Honors
 - **International**
   - CSCIRA 10th National Spinal Cord Injury Conference - 2nd Place, Postdoctoral Abstract Award (2023) - Invited to give Podium Presentation